How are children with neurogenetic conditions treated?

 We also offer opportunities for patients who meet specific requirements to participate in research with the goal of improving diagnosis and treatments for these complicated conditions.

 The Children's Colorado Neurogenetics Diagnostic Clinic was formed in 2011.
 We work with patients who have brain malformations, intractable (uncontrollable) epilepsy or progressive neurodegenerative disorders.

-Our multidisciplinary team is comprised of two board-certified genetic counselors, a clinical geneticist and a pediatric neurologist.
+Our multidisciplinary team is comprised of board-certified genetic counselors, clinical geneticists and pediatric neurologists.

 Before your appointment, the counselors and physicians in the Neurogenetics Diagnostic Clinic will review your child's medical records.
 At the start of your appointment, you will meet with a genetic counselor who will review your child's medical history in order to confirm accuracy of information and collect other medical information.

 Our physicians will then meet with you and your child to perform a physical exam, discuss additional history and answer your questions.
 Based on the medical history and physical examinations, our specialists will share their recommendations for additional diagnostic testing and outline a treatment plan.

 What happens after a visit to the Neurogenetics Diagnostic Clinic?

 After the clinic, you and your primary care provider will receive a detailed letter with recommendations for treatment, test and therapies from our providers.
 Our genetic counselors will work with you and your primary care physician to complete the recommendations listed, including seeking insurance approval if required.

 Our genetic counselors will also discuss with you the genetics of the disease, the recurrence risk for future pregnancies and help identify other family members who may be at risk.
 They'll also help to provide support to your family and help you find available resources in the community.